How to Trade Crypto CFDs: A Guide to Crypto CFDs

 Before we give you the information needed on how and why to trade cryptocurrency CFDs, first let us briefly explain the difference between trading crypto CFDs and owning crypto (to then trade).
 When you are purchasing any given cryptocurrency to own, you must do so through an exchange where you then have the crypto stored in a wallet.
 The wallet can be built into the exchange (which is not highly recommended to use, as crypto exchanges can be easily hacked, exposing any funds held), or the wallet can be a third party of which you have installed on your computer directly or via the wallet website.
 In this case you literally own said crypto.
 If you want to take advantage of the ongoing price fluctuations and trade this crypto for profit, you can, however this will always involve sometimes expensive fees and generally is not an instant transaction.
 For this reason, if you are looking to buy and sell crypto, it really does not make a huge amount of sense to trade via crypto exchanges.

 So, how is it different when trading crypto CFDs?
 And why should you trade crypto CFDs in the first place?
-Well, as you may already know, 'CFD' stands for "Contract for Difference", where you do not own the underlying asset - you do however maintain the right to the underlying asset between yourself and the brokerage - with Admirals, for instance.
+Well, as you may already know, 'CFD' stands for "Contract for Difference", where you do not own the underlying asset - you do however maintain the right to the underlying asset between yourself and the brokerage - with Admiral Markets, for instance.
 This is the utmost important difference to keep in mind when differentiating between the two.

 That leads us to the many why's of trading crypto CFDs and why it could be the most beneficial.
 First off, CFDs do not have an expiry date, giving you the freedom to position yourself in the market at any time, to either buy or sell.
-Where you will most definitely have fees associated to trading crypto on an exchange, you will not incur fees for your positions set when you trade crypto CFDs with Admirals.
+Where you will most definitely have fees associated to trading crypto on an exchange, you will not incur fees for your positions set when you trade crypto CFDs with Admiral Markets.
 When it comes time to open or close a position, the action is instant, so you are taking advantage of the current price right then and there.
 Having the option to trade with a small amount of capital (typical minimum contract size of 0.1 Lots) to start is another huge advantage to trading with crypto CFDs; this benefit is most certainly true for the beginner trader.
 This gives the beginner trader a confident starting point where they can grow their positions as they learn and gain experience.

-When you use a CFD broker such as Admirals for your crypto CFD trading, it comes with great convenience, as you can access many crypto assets in one place.
+When you use a CFD broker such as Admiral Markets for your crypto CFD trading, it comes with great convenience, as you can access many crypto assets in one place.
 Before entering your CFD contract, you can also set your Take Profit and Stop Loss, managing your risk appropriately and also in a sense, saving time by somewhat automating your trading.
 The option of leverage also comes into play, as long as you manage your portfolio appropriately (also, make sure you are aware of the risks associated with leverage).

 Trade with a Demo Account

-Traders that choose Admirals (formerly Admiral Markets) will be pleased to know that they can start by using a risk-free demo trading account.
+Traders that choose Admiral Markets (formerly Admiral Markets) will be pleased to know that they can start by using a risk-free demo trading account.
 Instead of heading straight to the live markets and putting your capital at risk, you can avoid the risk altogether and simply practice trading crypto CFDs until you are ready to transition to live trading.
 This gives you a great opportunity to put your newfound crypto knowledge to the test and see how you fair trading alongside volatility - without risking any capital whatsoever.

 Trade with a risk-free demo account